Department of Science, Technology, Engineering & Mathematics: Mathematics

 - addition and subtraction of fractions with unlike denominators

-- solving equations containing fractions
+- solving proportions and equations containing fractions

 - introduction to decimals